lisek75/lisek75/README.md

 I chose AI because it’s the future.
 It’s changing how we work, how we build things, and how we solve problems around the world 🌍

+If any of this resonates with you, let's connect and chat!

 ## My Tech Stack 🔧📚

 **AI/ML**